24 Different Types of Flies in North Dakota

 However, they can become a nuisance when they appear in large numbers around homes and businesses.

-The adult Black Firefly is usually active at night, while the larval stage can be found during the day in damp soil and vegetation.
+The adult Black Firefly is usually active at night, while the larval stage can be found in damp soil and vegetation during the day.

-They are types of flies in North Dakota that prefer open, moist habitats, such as low-lying meadows, swamps, and wetlands.
+They are flies in North Dakota that prefer open, moist habitats, such as low-lying meadows, swamps, and wetlands.

 The Black Firefly is an important pollinator in North Dakota as it helps transfer pollen from one flower to another.